pvh1602/pvh1602/README.md

 - 👋 Hi, I’m @pvh1602
-- ✨ I'm AI resident at @fsoft-aiclab
+- ✨ I'm a Research Assistant at VinUniversity
-- 👀 I’m interested in Computer Vision, Continual Learning, Sparse Neural Network and Meta Learning.
+- 👀 I’m interested in Continual Learning, Sparse Neural Networks and Trustworthy AI.
-- 🌱 I’m currently learning about Continual Learning and Sparse Neural Network.
+- 🌱 I’m currently working on Trustworthy AI.
 - 📫 How to reach me?
 You can mail me at hoang.pv1602@gmail.com

 <!---